aquariumbio/aquarium/README.md

 ## Versions and Releases

 - The latest version is available [here](https://github.com/klavinslab/aquarium/releases/latest).
 If you would like to stay current with bug fixes, the [master](https://github.com/klavinslab/aquarium/tree/master) branch should almost always be stable and only a few commits ahead of the latest version.

 ## Documentation

-Documention, including installation instructions, can be found at [aquarium.bio](http://www.aquarium.bio).
+Documentation, including installation instructions, can be found at [aquarium.bio](http://www.aquarium.bio).